AAC Board of Directors

 As a corporate body, the AAC directors have one client: the Ontario agri-food industry.
 The AAC board of directors has a unique understanding of funding program requirements, farming and agribusiness.
 It’s who they are and what they do.
 A complete list of the AAC’s membership and sectoral structure can be found by clicking here.

-Pam Jackson was elected to the Agricultural Adaptation Council (AAC) board of directors in 2018.
-She is one of two youth-at-large representatives on the board.
+Pam Jackson was elected to the Agricultural Adaptation Council (AAC) board of directors in 2018 as one of the two youth-at-large representatives on the board.
 In 2019, Pam was elected Secretary of the AAC executive commitee.

 Pam is a 5th generation farmer from Caledon who is passionate about the state of farming in Ontario.
 Over the past 12 years, Pam has completed a Bachelor of Science in Forestry from Lakehead University, worked as a Registered Professional Forester for a large municipality, and more recently, started her own environmental consulting business.
 She has experience working on farms and is a founding member of a Farmer's Collective in Georgina Ontario, the Elmgrove Organic Collective.